tklepzig/lcars.web/README.md

 #lcars.web

-CSS Framework for styling websites like the fictional Star Trek computer operating system.
+CSS Framework for creating LCARS-like websites.
 [Check out the live demo.](http://tklepzig.github.io/lcars.web/)

-LCARS stands for "Library Computer Access/Retrieval System" (see [Wikipedia: LCARS](https://en.wikipedia.org/wiki/LCARS)).
+LCARS stands for "Library Computer Access and Retrieval System" (see [Wikipedia: LCARS](https://en.wikipedia.org/wiki/LCARS)).

 The docs and the live demo will be completed soon...